There are affiliate links in here. I get a small commission if you purchase through them at no extra cost to you.

 - Canyonlands National Park

-Overall, if you’re in the area, I would definitely recommend this trail.
+Overall, if you’re in the area, I would definitely recommend the Mill Canyon Dinosaur Trail.
 It’s great if you have any interest in dinosaurs or geology and especially for kids.
 It’s just a cool way to see something new that you might not be able to see this easily out in the wild.

 Have you been to the Mill Canyon Dinosaur Trail?
 What did you think of it?
 Do you like seeing fossils and dinosaur tracks?